 - A faint knocking or tapping when the engine is running – this sound is produced by the piston rod hitting the crankshaft at the initial stages of the problem.
 With time, the sound grows into a loud knocking referred to as the 'dead-knock.'

-- The check engine or check oil dashboard-warning light also appears as a warning sign
+- The check engine or check oil light on the dash – these indicators should serve as early warning signs, so don’t ignore them.

-- Strange noises when the engine is idling like there is air leaking at every stroke
+- Strange noises when the engine is idling – sounds like there is air leaking at every stroke.

 - Unending grinding sound when you start the engine

-- Excessive consumption of engine oil and always low on engine oil when you check
+- Excessive consumption of engine oil – you’ll find it’s always low on engine oil when you check.

 - A smell of overheated oil

-- Abnormal violent shaking of the engine commonly experienced from a bent crankshaft
+- Abnormal violent shaking of the engine – this is commonly experienced from a bent crankshaft.

 - Broken piston rod piercing through the engine block